 “The health concerns of forcing people into in-person voting during a pandemic are all too real,” said Silicon Valley Democratic Assemblyman Marc Berman.

 That’s why Democratic lawmakers, the governor and even some Republicans in Sacramento want to make sure that every registered and active voter automatically gets a ballot in the mail before November 3 — no signing up required.

 - County election officials must send a ballot to every registered and active voter in the state.

 A new law authored by Berman lets counties get a jump-start processing early votes, and instructs them to count ballots they receive up to 17 days after the polls close — as long they are put in the mail on Election Day.

 - For those who need in-person assistance; didn’t get their ballot as planned; don’t have a fixed address; or who need to replace a ballot that’s been torn, lost, pet-chewed or food-splattered, counties still need in-person voting options.

-“One way or another,” said Orange County Sen. Tom Umberg, “we’re going to have a different kind of election in the fall.”
+“One way or another,” said Orange County Sen. Tom Umberg, the author of that bill, “we’re going to have a different kind of election in the fall.”

 Probably.
 California is famously slow at tallying ballots — though election administrators might prefer “famously careful.”
 The rules that make it easy for Californians to vote from home, register to vote or change party affiliation on Election Day mean that county officials regularly have to spend weeks after the polls close checking signatures and processing registration applications.